Foods that contain natural digestive enzymes

 Processed honey is often heated, and high heat can destroy digestive enzymes.

-Avocadoes contain: Amylases and glucosidases, enzymes that break down complex carbs into more easily absorbed sugars.
-Lipase which helps the body metabolize fat, is also in avocadoes.
+Avocadoes contain Amylases and glucosidases, enzymes that break down complex carbs into more easily absorbed sugars.
+Lipase, which helps the body metabolize fat, is also in avocadoes.

 Kefir is a fermented milk beverage that contains many digestive enzymes, including lipases, proteases and lactases.
 These enzymes break down fat, protein and lactose molecules.